Gradientism

 Goal

-To create a hybrid of science and religion by combining religion's aspirations and robust community-building practices with science's undeniable empirical epistemology.
+To create a hybrid of science and religion by combining religion's aspirations, community-building practices, and results; with science's undeniable empirical epistemology.

 Premises